 - Identify your referrers.
 You may have a lot of happy clients, but you should focus on the most loyal and long-time ones that you built a solid B2B relationship with.
 When there is no friction between you, it’s easier to ask for referrals—and those customers are more likely to agree.

 - Share your ICP with your referrers.
 Don’t assume that your clients can read your thoughts.
 Even if they will be happy to help you, they have work to do.
 Save their time by outlining the key qualifiers of the prospects who could use a referral.

 - Build a referral strategy.
 You should know when and how to ask for referrals.
 Don’t bring the subject of referrals up until the work is done and you can see that your customers are fully satisfied with the results.
 Be genuine about your request.
 Don’t press the matter further if you see that your customers are on the fence with the offer.

 - Keep your referrers prepared.
 Don’t make your referrers think that they’re alone in this.
 Provide a couple of case studies or a presentation of your services that they can add to their recommendations.

 When it comes to rewarding referrers, we can only say it’s up to you.
-It’s normal for B2B companies to provide some bonuses for their long-time clients, so you can incorporate your appreciation for the referrals into your gifts.
+It’s normal for B2B USA businesses to provide some bonuses for their long-time clients, so you can incorporate your appreciation for the referrals into your gifts.
 However, you shouldn’t go overboard — you don’t want to create an impression of buying your referrals.
 Make your appreciation meaningful and keep up the communication with your clients.
 Also, don’t forget to show your support for their achievements.

 Prospecting takes a huge part of the sales manager’s efforts.
 It’s often mentioned in articles and loud headliners.
 However, when you’re a B2B sales outsource company introducing your prospecting services to the client who is only getting started with generating leads and converting them into sales possibilities, you must be perfectly clear about everything you say.